Moving to The Netherlands

 When we asked people why foreigners move to The Netherlands, they responded:

 "The Netherlands is an attractive destination for expats due to its liberal social policies, great quality of life and excellent infrastructure.
 The country is renowned for its bike-friendly cities, rich cultural history and great work-life balance.
 Additionally, the Netherlands has an impressive job market, great healthcare system, friendly locals and its proximity to other European countries makes it a great place for those looking to experience multiple cultures.
-Finally, the nation has an efficient government and strong economy that makes it a safe and prosperous place to live," wrote one expat living in Netherlands.
+Finally, the nation has an efficient government and strong economy that makes it a safe and prosperous place to live," said one expat.

 How are healthcare services The Netherlands?